 The Current State of the Tech Industry in 2025

 Hiring managers are placing greater emphasis on AI development as a core skill when evaluating candidates.
 Historically, when jobs have been at risk, companies have often turned to reskilling their workforce to help mitigate the impact of potential layoffs.
-While mass layoffs have continued into 2025, current market trends suggest that total job cuts may actually hit their lowest level since 2021.
+Some executives such as TCS’s K. Krithivasan, however, says that redeployment and finding new positions for current employees just to avoid layoffs does not work.
 Only time will tell if tech companies will continue to focus on cost-cutting and downsizing through 2025, or if advancements in AI will lead to the creation of new roles and opportunities in the technology market.

 Methodology